-- Principal Components Regression (PCR), and - Partial Least Squares (PLS).
+• Principal Components Regression (PCR), and

+• Partial Least Squares (PLS).

-The first one is becoming increasingly popular among econometricians, while the latter one is most popular in the Chemometrics literature.
-After that we will propose a modification of the PCR based on the Forecast Combination literature.
-This modification follows the spirit of PLS (by taking into consideration the effect of each predictor on the dependent variable) but essentially uses the analytical tools of PCR, with the advantage of being scale invariant.
+The first is becoming increasingly popular among econometricians, while the latter is most popular in the Chemometrics literature.
+We will then propose a modification of the PCR based on the forecast combination literature.
+This modification follows the spirit of PLS (by taking into consideration the effect of each predictor for the dependent variable) but essentially uses the analytical tools of PCR, with the advantage of being scale invariant.